 A nationally designated natural monument, the Yakehashiri Lava Flow is an enormous stretch of land (3 km in length and 1 km in width at maximum), covered in lava that was first spewed out from Mt.
 Iwate in the early half of the 18th century.
 Across over 200 years, its terrain has remained largely unchanged by erosion and plant growth, with trees and shrubbery sparse even to this day, making it a target of fascination for scholars.
+However, you can experience it firsthand too, with the walking trail that runs right through it!

 The black lava rocks crunching underfoot contrast neatly with the surrounding scenery of Mt.
 Iwate no matter what season you visit in.
 A poem inscription by famous Iwate-born novelist Kenji MIYAZAWA can also be found at the end of the trail.
 It paints the jet-black expanse as a place of fierce gods.
 What will you see when you go there?